canonical/opensearch-operator/docs/how-to/upgrade.md

 <!-- test:assert
 # Poll for the blocked unit and capture its id (the rollback state takes
 # a few minutes to surface after the refresh).
+Depending on the version
+# pair, the unit shows "Rollback incompatible"/"Rollback unsupported",
+# or it fails to start the downgraded workload ("An error occurred during
+# the start of the OpenSearch service." / "Waiting for OpenSearch to
+# start...").
 BLOCKED_UNIT=""
 for i in $(seq 1 60); do
   BLOCKED_UNIT=$(juju status --format=json | python3 -c "